 The Sandy Creek Central School District provides educational programming to 800+ students in Pre-Kindergarten through Twelfth Grade, grouped by grade level.
 All grade levels follow an inclusion model and the district is well-known for its successful program.
 State-of-the-art technology is at the fingertips of each Sandy Creek student.
-Features include a distance learning classroom, numerous computer labs and each classroom is equipped with at least five computers and a faculty laptop, all with internet access.
+Features include a distance learning classroom, numerous computer labs, and all students have access to a chromebook with internet access.

-The district is proud of its 95% graduation rate and the fact that 75% of the graduates continue in some form of post-secondary programming.
+The district is proud of its 90% graduation rate and the fact that 75% of the graduates continue in some form of post-secondary programming.
 The district completed a 33 million dollar renovation project.
 The project nearly doubled the size of the district's single school building.
 The district offers state-of-the-art educational and athletic facilities to its students, staff and community.